hailystevens/tiq-s1000d-bug-report/README.md

 Created by [Haily Stevens](https://github.com/hailystevens) — Clinical Systems Support + aspiring Systems Analyst at Boeing ✈️
 This repo is part of an ongoing technical documentation and tooling development portfolio.

+---

+> ⚠️ All files in this project have been scrubbed of any protected health information (PHI), sensitive identifiers, and proprietary code.
+Logs, screenshots, and content are simulated, redacted, or recreated for educational and demonstration purposes only.